ChasYuan/IMIS/README.md

-### IMIS
+## IMIS

-#### Introduction
+### Introduction
-This is a personal project that integrate the crawler and a web app based on SSM framework,in order to crawl and analyze comment data in some popular food consuption site such as `dianping.com`.
+This is a personal project that integrate the crawler and a web app based on SSM framework, in order to crawl and analyze comment data in some popular food consuption site such as `dianping.com`.

-#### References
+### References
 * Crawler4j: https://github.com/yasserg/crawler4j